camunda/blog.camunda.org/content/post/2017/06/camunda-optimize-100-released.md

 {{< figure class="main teaser no-border" src="targetValue.png">}}

 Based on the duration heatmap, Optimize allows you to specify a target value for every activity.
-For example, if an user task has to be completed within one day, you can set the target value to one day.
+For example, if a user task has to be completed within one day, you can set the target value to one day.
 If the average time it takes to complete the user task exceeds this target value, the task is highlighted in the heatmap.

 # Find out which paths lead to a desired outcome